Skip to content

 Table of Contents

 As a business owner, you will likely encounter the small claims court when attempting to settle a dispute.
-For instance, if your business needs to recover money another person or business owes.
-In this case, the small claims court can be particularly helpful.
+For instance, if your business needs to recover money from another person or business, the small claims court can be particularly helpful.
 However, the amount of money you intend to claim must be £10,000 or less.
 Additionally, you must be confident that you will win your case.
 This article will explain the small claims court, the type of court action you can bring through a small claims track, and some features of the small claims process.

 What is the Small Claims Court?

-Taking someone to a ‘small claims court’ refers to when a person makes a court claim to recover money owed from another person or a business.
-Usually, the County Court in England will hear these cases.
+Taking someone to a small claims court refers to when a person files a court claim to recover money owed by another person or a business.
+Typically, the County Court in England handles these cases.

 A court will often refer a claim to the small claims track if the claim is of low value.
 Typically, this includes most personal injury cases.
-A district judge will then hear the claim who will use a more informal procedure and a modified set of rules to the normal court process.
+A district judge will then hear the claim, who will use a more informal procedure and a modified set of rules from the normal court process.

 Features of a Small Claims Court Hearing